Need an easier read? Change your font

 Anatomy Insight | Comic Sans | Lexend

 The intermediate layer of the back muscles includes two paired muscles: serratus posterior superior and serratus posterior inferior.
+These muscles extend from the spine to the ribs and help move the rib cage during breathing.

 Origin: From the lower part of the nuchal ligament and the spinous processes of vertebrae C7–T3.